 Any such data must also be processed in line with the applicable privacy requirements.
 Information about an employee's health (such as whether the individual has been diagnosed with the virus or is suffering from any symptoms) is sensitive personal data and accordingly additional requirements and obligations apply to the processing of such data.
 Despite the GDPR being EU-wide legislation, the position is complex from a European data privacy perspective.
 Employers will find that the type and extent of the information they can compliantly process, and the legal basis for doing so, is likely to vary from country to country.

-- French employers would need to show that the collection of employee information is necessary to protect the health, safety and welfare of its employees, and should document its consideration of the risk to its employees and of any alternatives considered.
+- French employers would need to show that the collection of employee information is necessary to protect the health, safety and welfare of its employees.
+Employers should also document consideration of the risk to employees, and any alternatives considered.

-- Employers would need to have an appropriate policy document in place for such processing and the usual key principles and obligations (such as transparency, data minimisation and security requirements).
+- Employers must have an appropriate policy document in place for such processing, and the usual key principles and obligations (such as transparency, data minimisation and security requirements) will apply.

 Employers may also face situations where a customer/client requests or requires travel or health information relating to their employees.

-- Where this applies, the employer should as a starting point seek to provide generic reassurance to the client/customer.
+- Where this applies, the employer should seek to provide generic reassurance to the client/customer as a starting point.

-- If this does not suffice, employers should consider whether there are grounds for the employer to provide certain information to the third party.
-Employers could also consider advising employees that they can provide information to third parties, if requested and if they are happy to do so.
+- If this does not suffice, employers should consider whether there are grounds to provide certain information to the third party.
+Employers could also consider advising employees that they can provide information to third parties directly, if requested and if they are happy to do so.

-- Unless there is a clear legal obligation on the employer to do so, employee consent is likely to be the only applicable legal basis for sharing such information with third parties (unless, for example, the employer is legally obliged to so).
-To be valid, consent must be freely given.
+- Unless there is a clear legal obligation on the employer to do so, employee consent is likely to be the only applicable legal basis for sharing such information with third parties.
+In order to be valid, such consent must be freely given.

-- The company must not require employees to provide this information to third parties and consider carefully what, if any, further action to take if the employee refuses to do so.
-There is a risk that where the employer requires employees to attend client sites, any employee consent to the provision of information in order to access those sites would not be freely-given and therefore not valid.
+- Employers must not require employees to provide this information to third parties and should consider carefully what, if any, further action to take if the employee refuses to do so.
+If an employer requires employees to attend client sites, there is a risk that any employee consent given regarding personal data (in order to access those sites) would not be freely-given and therefore not valid.